System-T/DimSim/README.md

 ## How to install

+**Dependencies**: We use [pypinyin](https://github.com/mozillazg/python-pinyin) to convert Chinese characters into their correponding pinyins for internal computation.
+Install pypinyin before use our library

 There are two ways to install this library:
 - Download the source code from the **code** folder and compile it yourself.
 - run `pip install dimsim` (pending, needs to upload to pypi)

-### Dependencies
-We use [pypinyin](https://github.com/mozillazg/python-pinyin) to convert Chinese characters into their correponding pinyins for internal computation.
-Install pypinyin before use our library